How to Build a Rugby Highlights CV

 Follow this order and you will stand out.

 “Tighthead who scrummages first, cleans rucks for fun, and wins short carries.”
+“Blindside who hates losing collisions and runs the lineout.”
+“10 who manages territory, kicks accurately, and puts teammates into space.”

 This guides what your highlights should prioritise.

-• Attack package: carries, linebreaks, passes that create metres, kicks that win territory.
+Attack package : carries, linebreaks, passes that create metres, kicks that win territory.

-• Defence package: dominant tackles, repeat efforts, jackals, line speed moments.
+Defence package : dominant tackles, repeat efforts, jackals, line speed moments.

-• Short social reel: 9 to 60 seconds vertical for quick sharing.
+Short social reel : 9 to 60 seconds vertical for quick sharing.
 It gets you opened.
 The longer links get you signed.

 (Framesports is great for this^)